danielfireman/isumm/Install.md

 Point your browser to <http://isumm-YOUR_NAME.appspot.com> and voilà! :)

 ## Continuous deployment with codeship
 codeship.io is free and supports continuous deployment to appengine.
+Instructions for deployment can be found [here](https://codeship.com/documentation/continuous-deployment/deployment-to-google-app-engine/).

+For for testing there is only small caveat, just replace go get and go test to goapp get and goapp test. goapp is already installed in codeship.ip builders.